-Stavreski: ‘South Stream’ and gasification to provide energy safety of Macedonia20.
-November 2012. / Uncategorized
+Stavreski: ‘South Stream’ and gasification to provide energy safety of Macedonia, Uncategorized

 Macedonia’s inclusion in ‘South Stream’ project and construction of national gas pipeline network project are of significant strategic importance for the Republic of Macedonia which will place Macedonia in international transport corridors and will provide stable source of gas for the future generations.
 Partnership with Russia in this context is of essential importance.